-Each STC shall have a Vice Chair, selected by the STC Chair and approved by the STC, whose duty is to assist the STC Chair in his or her responsibilities.
-The STC Chair and/or Vice Chair may be removed by the SSC Chair for any reason.
+Each STC should have a Vice Chair, selected by the STC Chair, and approved by the STC. whose duty is to assist the STC Chair in their responsibilities.
+The STC Chair, or Vice Chair, or both may be removed by the SSC Chair for any reason.